Dharma: Definition

 Dharma is a concept of central importance in Indian philosophy and Indian religions.
 It has multiple meanings in Hinduism, Buddhism, Sikhism and Jainism.
 It is difficult to provide a single concise definition for dharma, as the word has a long and varied history and straddles a complex set of meanings and interpretations.
-There is no equivalent single-word synonym for dharma in western languages.
+There is no direct single-word synonym for dharma in western languages.

-There have been numerous, conflicting attempts to translate ancient Sanskrit literature with the word dharma into German, English and French.
-The concept, claims Paul Horsch, has caused exceptional difficulties for modern commentators and translators.
+There have been numerous attempts to translate ancient Sanskrit literature with the word dharma into German, English and French.
+The concept, according to Paul Horsch, has caused exceptional difficulties for modern commentators and translators.
 For example, while Grassmann's translation of Rig-Veda identifies seven different meanings of dharma, Karl Friedrich Geldner in his translation of the Rig-Veda employs 20 different translations for dharma, including meanings such as "law", "justice", "righteousness", "order", "duty", "custom", "quality", and "model", among others.
-However, the word dharma has become a widely accepted loanword in English, and is included in all modern unabridged English dictionaries.
+However, the word dharma has become a widely accepted loanword in English, and is included in many modern unabridged English dictionaries.

-The term dharma derives from the Sanskrit root "dhr̥", which means "to support, hold, or bear".
-It is the thing that regulates the course of change by not participating in change, but that principle which remains constant.
-Monier-Williams Sanskrit-English Dictionary, the widely cited resource for definitions and explanation of Sanskrit words and concepts of Hinduism, offers numerous definitions of the word dharma, such as that which is established or firm, steadfast decree, statute, law, practice, custom, duty, right, justice, virtue, morality, ethics, religion, religious merit, good works, nature, character, quality, property.
+Steven Rosen notes that dharma is the principle "that regulates the course of change by not participating in change - by remaining constant.
+Monier-Williams Sanskrit-English Dictionary offers numerous definitions of the word dharma, such as that which is established or firm, steadfast decree, statute, law, practice, custom, duty, right, justice, virtue, morality, ethics, religion, religious merit, good works, nature, character, quality, property.
 Yet, each of these definitions is incomplete, while the combination of these translations does not convey the total sense of the word.
 In common parlance, dharma means "right way of living" and "path of rightness".
 Dharma also has connotations of order, and when combined with the word sanātana, it can also be described as eternal truth.